joshgerdes/jekyll-uno/_posts/2023-05-28-Bytes-Blocks-and-Elasticity-Getting-Started-with-Azure-Elastic-SAN.md

 | Elastic SAN Reader             | Allows for control path read access to Azure Elastic SAN                                                                                                |
 | Elastic SAN Volume Group Owner |                 Allows for full access to a volume group in Azure Elastic SAN including changing network security policies to unblock data path access. |

 All data stored in an Elastic SAN is encrypted at rest using Azure storage service encryption (SSE).
 Storage service encryption works similarly to BitLocker on Windows: data is encrypted beneath the file system level.
-SSE protects your data and to help you to meet your organizational security and compliance commitments.
-Data stored in Elastic SAN is encrypted with Microsoft-managed keys.
+SSE protects your data and to helps you meet your organizational security and compliance commitments.
+Data stored in Elastic SAN is encrypted with Microsoft-managed keys, that are rotated frequently.

 #### Integration with Azure Services